Quito is the capital of Ecuador, a UNESCO World Heritage site, and the principal city through which tourists arrive and depart the country.

 - Drink LOTS of water (rule: 1 liter per 1,000 meters of elevation, per day)

 - Get plenty of sleep

-- Plan to have a relaxing first day (it's important to get some light exercise, not just sit around or sleep all day)
+- Plan to have a relaxing first day (it's essential to get some light exercise, not just sit around or sleep all day)